benjholla/RightToLeftOverrider/README.md

 ![Right-To-Left Overrider Interface](rtlo.png)

+The GUI would produce a copy of the input file renamed as `pl?fdp.exe`, where `?` is the Right-To-Left Override character (U+202E), so the displayed file name would appear to be `plexe.pdf` for systems that respect the Right-To-Left Override character in a filename.

 ## Usage
 To run the Right-To-Left Overrider interface download the `rtlo.jar` and double click it or run `java -jar rtlo.jar` from the command line.
 You have have Java 7 or higher installed.